 This was a mistake.
 For one thing, the sheets were difficult to decipher.
 I had used the backs and fronts of pages, covered every inch with ink, stuck Post-it notes all over to squeeze in one more thing.
 Some sections were obscured by big patches of blood that had dried, brown and crusty.
 (One night, while writing at David’s desk, I had started to cry.
 To stop the tears, I pressed my face hard into the desk; something snapped out of place and my nose started to bleed over the words.)
 (16)

-For his eulogy, Dornstein returns once more to this book, now supplemented by his own inscriptions and indeed, his tears and blood.
+For his eulogy, Dornstein returns once more to this book, now supplemented by his own inscriptions and indeed his tears and blood.
 The result is:

 filled with references to things David had written to me in letters, lyrics to his favourite songs, passages from books I knew he’d read—nonsense speech at times, free-association, and lots of wordplay in David’s style.
 It was not an appreciation of David so much as an impersonation of him.
 And it was long, tremendously long, a river of words.
 It felt as if David were alive as long as I spoke, so I kept going … (16).